skrey/yellow-extensions/commandline/README.md

 How to run a command?
 ---------------------
 Yellow offers commands that you run from within a folder containing the Yellow installation.
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
 Type `php yellow.php` to show a list of the available commands.
-The plugin uses the [cURL library](https://github.com/bagder/curl) by Daniel Stenberg for software updates.

 The following commands are available: